 - 5.2.4 Another typical species of the dry heaths habitat is the bilberry bumblebee.
 This is also a declining species in Britain and, like the Twite, it is a species of dry heaths.
-There are clear flower-visiting preferences for this species, with bilberries Vaccinium spp. and sallow Salix spp. being much used in spring; bird's-foot trefoil Lotus corniculatus, clovers Trifolium spp. and raspberry Rubus idaeus and bramble Rubus fruticosus agg. in early to mid-summer; and bell heather and bilberries in mid- to late-summer31.
+There are clear flower-visiting preferences for this species, with bilberries Vaccinium spp. and sallow Salix spp. being much used in spring; bird's-foot trefoil Lotus corniculatus, clovers Trifolium spp. and raspberry Rubus idaeus and bramble Rubus fruticosus agg. in early to mid-summer; and bell heather and bilberries in mid- to late-summer.
 It is in the mid-summer period when these bees are feeding on a wider range of species that they will forage away from the moorland on areas of in-bye land away from the SAC.
-As with the Twite, the conservation of this typical species of the dry heath habitat is dependent upon the conservation of off-site species rich meadows (in-bye). - 5.2.5 In-bye land of importance for the conservation of typical species of Annex 1 habitats on the Pennine Moors has been surveyed for birds by West Yorkshire Ecology (WYE, 2003) and for habitats by the Bradford Wildlife Areas Survey (2011-12).
-Figure 5.1 and Figure 5.2 have been produced to provide an indication of the areas used by these birds together with the other SPA species, typical species and key prey species in the vicinity of the SPA and SAC.
-Bird records are from all sources and all dates provided by WYE. - 5.2.6 It is therefore important to look at clusters of records for several species that may indicate important supporting habitat concentrations that should be protected by policies in the Core Strategy.
-Skylark and meadow pipit, for example, tend to occur in fields used by a number of other key bird species including twite, lapwing and curlew.
-It is anticipated that additional and more specific detail will become available once the South Pennine Moorland Fringe Bird Survey of 2012 is complete.
+As with the Twite, the conservation of this typical species of the dry heath habitat is dependent upon the conservation of off-site species rich meadows (in-bye). - 5.2.5 Two surveys of in-bye land were carried out during 2013 to explore the importance of off-site habitats to qualifying and typical species: - Habitat surveys were carried out for meadows within 2.5km of the South Pennine Moors SPA and 1km of settlement boundaries, to identify the extent and coverage of potentially good quality supporting habitats for SAC/SPA bird species; and - Breeding bird surveys were undertaken by West Yorkshire Ecology within the same zone as the habitat surveys to identify how frequently these meadows are used by SAC/SPA bird species.
+These were a continuation of surveys carried out in 2012 (which focused on in-bye land within 1km of the SPA). - 5.2.6 The extent of these surveys is indicated on the maps given at Appendix II.